 - 1. The library establishes community advisory groups to encourage community involvement and improve service.
 Examples of such groups include youth, seniors, genealogy, local history, and other identified segments of the population. - 2.
-The library develops and keeps current a mailing list of key community leaders, interest groups, and agencies and regularly sends them promotional materials.
+The library develops and maintains a contact list of key community leaders, interest groups, and agencies and regularly distributes informational materials.